 When to harvest carrots for immediate eating

-Aside from the time of day, soil moisture conditions also play a part in determining when to harvest carrots for fresh eating.
+Aside from the time of day, soil moisture conditions also play a part in determining when to harvest carrots for fresh eating in salads, soups, and recipes.
 In addition to making them easier to pull out of the ground, watering your carrot patch the day before you harvest ensures the roots are juicy and flavorful.
 This is especially important if you’ve had an extended dry spell or constant fluctuations between wet and dry soil throughout the growing season.
 I often wait to harvest my carrots until the day after a nice, deep rain.
 It makes the process a lot more fun (and far less dusty!).

 When to harvest carrots for storage